The Reader: Hanna Schmitz and Michael Berg

 The Reader book (Der Vorleser) depicts another important scene to understand the characters and their inner motives.
 After Michael claims to ignore studying, Hanna raises hell arguing.
 Nude Hanna Schmitz puts on her working belt with tickets and coins.
 She emphasizes that Michael has to do his best to avoid this kind of work as a tram conductor.

-The Reader movie points out the fact that Hanna were disappointed claiming her as a mother to Michael.
+The Reader movie points out the fact that Hanna was disappointed claiming her as a mother to Michael.
 Hanna within the Bernhard Schlink novel does not hide her head on this fact.

 The book depicts a whole week with Michael to be home alone, while his parents went off the city.
 Michael makes an agreement with his younger sister.
 He even steals some cloth from the store to please her and another one for Hanna.